kruegert/kruegert.github.io/_pages/about.md

 ======

 <span style="color:grey">Jan 2021</span><br/>
-<span style="font-size: 14px">I am grateful that I will be awarded with a [Harvard Certificate of Distinction and Excellence in Teaching (Q Awards) based on student evaluation of my teaching role in the Harvard college course<a href="https://canvas.harvard.edu/courses/74834/">CS171</a>.](https://bokcenter.harvard.edu/teaching-awards)</span>
+<span style="font-size: 14px">I am grateful that I will be awarded with a [Harvard Certificate of Distinction and Excellence in Teaching (Q Awards) based on student evaluation of my teaching role in the Harvard College course <a href="https://canvas.harvard.edu/courses/74834/">CS171</a>.](https://bokcenter.harvard.edu/teaching-awards)</span>

 <span style="color:grey">July 2019</span><br/>
 <span style="font-size: 14px">Two new papers accepted for IEEE VIS 2019 VAST track and the Transaction on Visualization and Computer Graphics journal.
 See <a href="https://kruegert.github.io/publications/">publications</a>.</span>